SoarGroup/rosie/agent/problem-space/action/subproblem-execute/README.md

 1. `smem-query`: Retrieve the Task Concept Network for the current task \
 `retrieve-tcn.soar`

-1. When the agent needs to go to the next goal in the goal graph (including the first one), it proposes `advance-current-goal` \
+1. The agent initializes the current-goal to the start-goal node in the TCN goal-graph \
-`advance-current-goal.soar`
+`init-current-goal.soar`

+1. If the goal has any implicit object arguments, add them to the world \
+`add-object-to-world.soar`

 ## 2. Propose and execute subtasks